 - Complete an audition and an interview with the Director of Graduate Studies in Music.

-- Successfully complete the School of Music entrance examination (which covers Music History and Music Theory) prior to beginning coursework.
+- Successfully complete the School of Music entrance examinations (which covers Music History and Music Theory) prior to beginning coursework.
 Review courses are required for students who do not successfully complete these entrance examinations.
+See Graduate Placement Test Study Guides to prepare for these examinations.
 Review courses may count as elective hours.